-The population of Bogota, Colombia currently stands at 8.8 million and the city approximately sits at 8, 669 feet above sea level in Colombian Andes area.
-The city has a relatively easy orientation and one can visibly see the eastern mountains while at the city.
+The population of Bogota, Colombia currently stands at 8.8 million and the city approximately sits at 8, 669 feet above sea level in the Colombian Andes area.
+The city has a relatively easy orientation and one can visibly see the eastern mountains while in the city.
 For you to get a rough idea of how big Bogota is, understand that the only cities in North American that beat Bogota as far as size is concerned are only New York City and Mexico City.
-In terms of cultural, political and economicsal developments, Bogota ranks alongside Berlin Buenos Aires, Dubai, Washington D.C. or San Francisco.
-As such, travelers should know that this urban destination is world class rated.
+In terms of cultural, political, and economic developments, Bogota ranks alongside Berlin Buenos Aires, Dubai, Washington D.C., or San Francisco.
+As such, travelers should know that this urban destination is world-class rated.

-The cultural heritage museum is also situated here and Donacion Botero houses painting collections as you continue down to gold museum where you will find a collection of historical artifacts and gold artwork.
-The Colonial Art Museum was build during the administration of Eduardo Santos and the museum contains Viceroy-ship artifact, cultural treasures and silver plates.
+The cultural heritage museum is also situated here and Donation Botero houses painting collections as you continue down to gold museum where you will find a collection of historical artifacts and gold artwork.
+The Colonial Art Museum was build during the administration of Eduardo Santos and the museum contains Viceroy-ship artifact, cultural treasures, and silver plates.

 San Diego is a famous tourism district of Bogota where you can enjoy a panoramic, beautiful view of Bogota city.
 The tallest building in Bogota, Torre Colpata, is found in this district.
 The Colombia National museum or Museo Nacional was started in 1823 and the fortress structure has been built with brick and stone.
 During your visit, you can have a downtown tour of Bogota city during the day and to be honest, no visitor skips Downtown where there are affordable dining and lodging options.
 As such backpackers and budget tourists can have a great time in Downtown which is also closely located to famous attractions in the city.